teuton-software/teuton/README.md

 # Introduction

 This is an Open Source tool, for use with computers in classroom (STEM laboratory).
-*sysadmin-game* helps teachers to evaluate remotely and automaticaly the workclass done by the students into their machines.
+This tool helps teachers to evaluate remotely and automaticaly the workclass done by the students into their machines.

-I'm using *SysadminGame* with my students.
+I'm using this application with my students.
 It's OK, but it could be improved (as everythieng of course).
 I would like other users (interested in sysadmin and teaching) to know it, and receive comments, suggestions or collaborations to improve it.

 Thanks!

+---

 # Description